ryan-mcclue/musings/tower-of-knowledge.md

 IMU (Inertial Measurement Unit) is an accelerometer + gyroscope + magnetometer (teslas) the magnetometer is used to correct gyroscope drift as it can provide a point of reference

-shader is a GPU program that is run at a particular stage in the rendering pipeline Nvidia GPU cores named CUDA cores.
+Shader is a GPU program that is run at a particular stage in the rendering pipeline Nvidia GPU cores named CUDA cores.
 AMD calls them stream processors.
-ARM shader cores So, CUDA is a general purpose Nvidia GPU program that can utilise GPU's highly parallised architecture opencl whilst more supportive, i.e can run on CPU or GPU, does not yield same performance benefits renderscript is android specific heteregenous in that it will distribute load automatically OpenGL has a lot of fixed function legacy (now shader based) and drivers rarely follow the standard in its entirety OpenGL ES (Embedded Systems) is a subset vulkan is low-level that more closely reflects how modern GPUs work
+ARM shader cores So, CUDA is a general purpose Nvidia GPU program that can utilise GPU's highly parallised architecture opencl whilst more supportive, i.e can run on CPU or GPU, does not yield same performance benefits renderscript is android specific heteregenous in that it will distribute load automatically OpenGL has a lot of fixed function legacy (now shader based) and drivers rarely follow the standard in its entirety OpenGL ES (Embedded Systems) is a subset
+Vulkan is low-level that more closely reflects how modern GPUs work

 # Networks
-RFC documents contain technical specifications for Internet techologies, e.g. IP, UDP, etc.
+RFC (Request For Comments) documents contain technical specifications for Internet techologies, e.g. IP, UDP, etc.

+LoRa (Long Range) has low power requirements and long distance.
+AES-128 encrypted by default.
+LoRa useful if only sending some data a few times a day.
+LoRa has configurable bandwitdh, so can go up to 500KHz if regulations permit (lower frequency, longer range, so will be narrowband)
+Don't require IP addresses.
+LoRaWAN allows for large star networks to exist, e.g. city (which will require 1 IP address for the gateway) Sigfox more power.

+Wifi, Bluetooth, ZigBee are for local networks.
-for long range, LoRa or sigfox essentially tradeoffs between power and data rate ieee 802.11 group for WLANs (wifi - high data rate), 802.15 for WPANs; 802.15.1 (bluetooth - le variant - heavily used in audio), 802.15.4 low data rate (zigbee implements this standard)
+LoRa is like a low bandwidth GSM (phone data) essentially tradeoffs between power and data rate
+IEEE (Institute of Electrical and Electronic Engineers) 802.11 group for WLANs (WiFi - high data rate), 802.15 for WPANs; 802.15.1 (bluetooth - le variant - heavily used in audio), 802.15.4 low data rate (ZigBee, LoRa, Sigfox)

 ## Wireless
 SMS are stored as clear text by provider
 SS7 (signaling system number 7) protocol connects various phone networks across the world This protocol is old and has been attacked many times

-leaked emails from large companies, probably from internal mail server?

-cloudflare (what are they?) ban kiwi farms forums, so they move to Russian servers. how does this help?

 RFID (Radio Frequency Identification) no line of sight required (can read through objects unlike barcode)
 Also read multiple objects at once.
 RFID tag.
-Greater read range (shop security) A QR code is just a 2d barcode with more bandwidth.
+Greater read range (shop security) A QR (Quick Response) code is just a 2d barcode with more bandwidth.
 Laser readers quicker.
-NFC for low-power data transfer.
+NFC (Near Field Communication) for low-power data transfer.
 NFC tag. (payment systems)

 TV standards
 Americas: NTSC (30fps, less scanlines per frame) 4.4MHz